gazorby/fish-autols/README.md

 # fish-autols

-> Automatically run `exa` when changing directories
+> Automatically run `exa` or `ls` when changing directories

 A fish plugin to list files after `cd` automatically.

-When a git repository is detected, it will use exa's `--git` option to show each file's git status
+If you have [exa](https://the.exa.website/) installed (recommended), it will be used instead of `ls`.
+With exa, if a git repository is detected, exa's `--git` option will be used to show each file's git status

 ## 🚀 Install

-⚠️ You need [exa](https://the.exa.website/) for this plugin to work

 ```
 fisher add Gazorby/fish-autols